ry6969/S.A.F.E.R.-Refractored/README.md

-# S.A.F.E.R. - Smart Automated Fire Extinguisher & Responder
+# S.A.F.E.R. - Smart Automated Fire Emergency Responder

 An Arduino-based fire suppression system that automatically detects and responds to fire and smoke threats using dual servo-controlled water dispensers.